A great story about the ultimate two week thailand itinerary, Read about the things to do in thailand for a perfect travel experience.

 An honourable mention, though not included in the itinerary, is beautiful Koh Tao.
 If you are considering a trip there, don’t miss this guide to the best things to do in Koh Tao.

 Bangkok – 3-4 Days

 You’ll probably fly into Bangkok, so it’s a great place to start your adventures!
 This is going to be the most bustling part of your experience, so embrace it for all its worth.
 Make sure your taxis turn their meters on and avoid the tuk-tuks at all costs, but otherwise spend some time exploring all this city has to offer!
 If you are heading that way, do check what’s the quickest way to get from Bangkok to Pattaya.

 Some recommended spots to visit in Bangkok:

-Shop around the Chatuchak Market.
+Chatuchak Market.
 Bargain and enjoy the bustling atmosphere.
 There’s a lot to take in.
 Just remember, though, it’s pretty cheap material.
 You get what you pay for.
+Explore the

 Chiang Mai – 4-5 Days